 - Create forecasts at a granular level to drive effective inventory strategies to best handle demand volatility

-For retailers, having the ability to not only access external data points, but to be able to apply this knowledge to create more accurate forecasting models allowed them to respond to shifting demand and potential disruptions within their supply chain as efficiently as possible.
+For retailers, having the ability not only to access external data points but to apply this knowledge to create more accurate forecasting models allowed them to respond to shifting demand and potential disruptions within their supply chain as efficiently as possible.

-“That’s where having a real-time aspect is critical because you are able to apply these things that influence the forecast results.
+“That’s where real-time aspect is critical because you can apply these things that influence the forecast results.
 It’s truly reflecting the demand volatility in your forecast prediction,” says Vadivelu.
 “ML and other approaches are important, and the ability to bring in data at the right time is critical to influence the forecast.
 Otherwise, you mist the window to influence that signal.”

 o9’s Control Tower can help retailers incorporate accurate real-time data into their planning

 The webinar concluded with a demonstration of the o9 platform’s retail control tower that included:

 - Omnichannel inventory placement

 Many retailers are trying to determine where to place their inventory and often lack sufficient real-time data to do so efficiently.
 The o9 platform incorporates external data powered by Google to provide insights into demand volatility, allowing retailers to respond accordingly.